Archive for the ‘Counselling with D’ Category

 Dreaded last session with D. tomorrow.
 No thoughts of not going, though.
 Again, it’s one of those things I simply have to do to be able to move on.
 Saying a proper goodbye.
 So that’s my mission for tomorrow.
 That, and not crashing completely once I get home after.

-Had a letter in the post today, from the mother of the girls I used to nanny.
+Had a letter in the post today, from the mother of the twins I used to nanny.
 Haven’t opened it yet, but I’m pretty sure what it is.
 See, ever since I stopped working for them (although in many ways, it feels wrong to use the term ‘working’, since I really was welcomed as a part of their family) I’ve had a calendar from them at Christmas.
-And not just any calendar, but one with photographs of the girls taken throughout the year.
+And not just any calendar, but one with photographs of the kids taken throughout the year.
 My kind of gift!
 It’s always lovely to see how they’ve changed each year; how they are becoming more and more grown up with every passing year.
-They were always two seriously funky chicks – despite having had a nanny who’s absolutely bonkers – and it’s just wonderful to see how they are growing into these amazing, intelligent and independent people.
+They were always two seriously funky kids – despite having had a nanny who’s absolutely bonkers – and it’s just wonderful to see how they are growing into these amazing, intelligent and independent people.
 Nothing could make me more proud!
 I am in touch with most of the kids I’ve nannied throughout the years, and it’s the best feeling in the world to see and hear from them years later, realising that they’ve turned into young adults.
 It’s very very special.

 Flying out to Sweden early Saturday morning.
 I’m really looking forward to it.
 Nervous as anything.
 But I’m sure it’ll be ok.
 I still don’t know whether or not I will see mother.
 A big part of me really wants to.
 It’s her birthday when I’m over there, and I’d just like to be able to wish her a happy birthday.
 So, I was thinking I might ring her then.
 Communication has to start somewhere..
 And change doesn’t have to happen in one go.
 It’s ok for it to happen slowly.
 As slowly as it needs to.